pypa/packaging.python.org/source/guides/packaging-namespace-packages.rst

 :doc:`Setuptools <setuptools:index>` previously provided the ``pkg_resources.declare_namespace`` function and
 the ``namespace_packages`` argument to :func:`~setuptools.setup`.
 Together
 these could be used to declare namespace packages.
-While this approach is no supported, it may still be encountered in environments using older ``setuptools`` versions.
+While this approach is no longer supported, it may still be encountered in environments using older ``setuptools`` versions.
 If you are creating a new distribution within an existing namespace package that uses this method then it's recommended to continue using this as the different methods are not cross-compatible and it's not advisable to try to migrate an